dmcd84/CV/README.md

 Thesis: SLAM: Simultaneous Location and Mapping.
   - This project was a precursor to course correction by recognising navigational waypoints for AUVs.

 #### University of Portsmouth (Sept 2002 to June 2005)

 #### *BSc(hons) Marine Environmental Science*

 Foundation of study in a number of areas of Science including:
-  * Oceanography, Geology, Envionmental Science, Marine Biology, Ecology.
+  * Oceanography, Geology, Environmental Science, Marine Biology, Ecology.

-Thesis: Development and production of a budget CDT (Conductivity, Depth and Temperture) sensor.
+Thesis: Development and production of a budget CDT (Conductivity, Depth and Temperature) sensor.

 ### Other qualifications